vendia/blog/posts/2021-09-27-leadership-practices-of-an-ultramarathoner.md

 ---
 title: "Five Leadership Practices of an Ultramarathoner"
-description: "The discipline and training fit for an ultramarathoner can be used to build tomorrow's leaders as well.
+description: "The discipline and training fit for an ultramarathoner can be used to build tomorrows leaders as well.
 Check out the post to learn more."
 date: '2021-09-27'
 tag:
   - developers